 When you are examined by a doctor for your workplace injury, you will need documentation of your condition.
 Tell them you were injured at work and list the symptoms you’re experiencing.
 The doctor should provide you with a Report of Work Ability (RWA) form, which provides you, your employer, the insurer, and a qualified rehabilitation consultant with information about any work restrictions that you may have because of your condition.

 It’s essential that you obtain medical evidence as soon as possible after your injury because medical conditions change over time.
 Your doctor should provide you with notes and a treatment plan, if applicable.
 Keep this together with any prescriptions, pictures, and receipts for medical care.
+If you have pressing questions about your case, don’t hesitate to contact us today.

 Other Things to Remember

 Choice of MD.
 Note that Minnesota law doesn’t require you to use the doctor selected by your employer or their insurance company, even for emergencies.
 This may be the easiest option, however, especially if you need immediate care.
-If a doctor treats you twice for a job-related condition, they become your primary care physician for purposes of workers’ compensation.
+If a doctor treats you twice for a job-related condition, they become your primary care physician for the purposes of workers’ compensation.

 If you want to change doctors, you have 60 days to make the switch.
 After this deadline, you will need approval from a worker’s comp judge, your employer’s insurance company, or the Minnesota Department of Labor and Industry.